ta0kira/zeolite/README.md

 - There is no data-member visibility other than "internal".
 No object has direct access to the data members of any other object; not even other objects of the same type.
 (Private getters and setters are allowed, however.)
-This forces the code author to also think about usage patterns when dealing with other objects of the same type.
+This forces the programmer to also think about usage patterns when dealing with other objects of the same type.

 - Data members, private functions, and function definitions *never* show up in